bmor2552/rockpaperscissor/README.md

 # Rock Paper Scissor
-With this project I wanted to embrace my inner Trinity !!!
+With this project I wanted to embrace my inner Neo !!!
 I will be designing the game with a Matrix theme.

 # The Design
 Design 1